 - 10. CBT employs a variety of techniques.

->

-> Cognitive-behavioral therapy (CBT) is a type of psychotherapy that focuses on identifying negative thought patterns and beliefs in order to help patients adopt more realistic alternatives.
-Therapists use CBT to help patients manage anxiety, depression, substance use disorders, eating disorders, and other problems.
+Cognitive behavioral therapy (CBT) is a type of psychotherapy that focuses on identifying negative thought patterns and beliefs in order to help patients adopt more realistic alternatives.
+Therapists use CBT to help patients manage anxiety, depression, substance use disorders, eating disorders, and other mental health problems.
 It is one of the most beneficial types of therapy, with a strong body of evidence confirming its effectiveness.
-The history of CBT started in the 1950s, but its roots can be traced to ancient times.

->

-> The beneficial impact of cognitive-behavioral therapy is best observed through its principles.
-Which principle underlies cognitive therapy?
-There are plenty of them.
-Ten principles of cognitive-behavioral therapy are listed below.
+The beneficial impact of cognitive behavioral therapy is best observed through its principles.
+Which principles underlie CBT?
+The ten principles of cognitive behavioral therapy are listed below.

->

-> - CBT is based on an individual cognitive conceptualization of each patient and an ongoing formulation of patients’ problems
+- CBT is based on an individual cognitive conceptualization of each patient and an ongoing formulation of patients’ problems

 - CBT needs a strong therapeutic alliance